-Besides historical landmarks, breathtaking views, and fascinating nature, one of the main Rock of Gibraltar attractions is the Barbary macaque, tailless monkey species native to Morocco.
+Besides historical landmarks, breathtaking views, and fascinating nature, one of the main Rock of Gibraltar attractions is the Barbary macaque, a tailless monkey species native to Morocco.
 At the Cable Car top station, you will meet a lot of these permanent Gibraltar residents whose population is constantly growing.

 Spread on three terraces located at the top of the Rock, tailless Barbary apes will gladly welcome you to their territory.
 This unique monkey species is the only wild monkey population in Europe.
 They live in freedom and according to the official statistics, there are around 300 of them in the Upper Rock area of the Gibraltar Nature Reserve.

 Although they seem to be cute and friendly, you need to be cautious and treat them with respect as they are wild animals.
 It is strictly forbidden to feed them or get too close as they can bite you or take your stuff away!